Invincible-class submarine: Armament

-Current details about the Type 218SG's armament are scant; however, it is understood that the submarine features eight 533 mm and two 650 mm forward-firing torpedo tubes—which may be used for firing heavyweight torpedoes, anti-ship missiles and for laying naval mines.
+Current details about the Type 218SG's armament are scant and almost non-existent; however, it is understood that the submarine features eight 533 mm and two 650 mm forward-firing torpedo tubes— (same configuration with Israel's Dolphin-II submarines) which may be used for firing heavyweight torpedoes, anti-ship missiles and for laying naval mines, as well as a dedicated horizontal air-lock, to disembark naval special forces teams.
+The Black Shark Advanced heavyweight torpedo produced by WASS is speculated to have been integrated on the Type 218SG, as the Republic of Singapore Navy previously acquired a number of Black Shark torpedoes (for use on its two Archer-class submarines) and is reportedly upgrading them to the new Black Shark Advanced standard.

 The Type 218SG is reported to have a greater ordnance payload (and essentially greater firepower) than the RSN's previous submarines, owing to its much larger size.

 Sensors

-Details about the Type 218SG's sensors and automation are also scant; however, it is understood the submarines are equipped with a "Combat Management System" (CMS) jointly developed by German-based Atlas Elektronik and Singapore-based ST Electronics, along with data analytics and decision support engines developed by the DSTA.
+Not much about the Type 218SG's sensors and automation have ever been reported by Singapore; however, it is understood the submarines are equipped with a "Combat Management System" (CMS) jointly developed by German-based Atlas Elektronik and Singapore-based ST Electronics, along with data analytics and decision support engines developed by the DSTA.

 The high levels of sophisticated automation and decision-making systems allows the submarines to run on three 8-hour shifts (instead of two 12-hour shifts), thus allowing the crew more rest to endure prolonged underwater missions.

-Given its sophisticated equipment, each submarine is manned by only twenty-eight sailors—a number similar to the RSN's other submarines, but fewer than other contemporary conventional submarines.
+Given its automation, each submarine is crewed by only twenty-eight sailors—a number similar to the RSN's other smaller submarines, but fewer than other contemporary conventional submarines.